Carers’ leave (unpaid, short-term)

 Back to top

 A carer can request to take up to four weeks unpaid carers’ leave in any year.
-The year for this purpose is the twelve months beginning on the date the employee first became entitled to take carers’ leave.
+The year for this purpose is the twelve months beginning on the date the employee first took carers’ leave.

-Carers’ leave is to be taken in blocks of a minimum of one week.
-A 'week' equals the length of time an employee normally works in a week.
-If an employee chooses to take a block of less than a week, this will be treated as though it were a full week's leave for the purposes of calculating the remaining entitlement to leave, but payment will be made for days worked as normal.
-Where odd days leave are required these can be requested either as annual leave (from standard or where agreed Additional Annual leave entitlement) or as ad hoc days of unpaid leave.
+• a further 3 weeks contractual carers leave which must be taken in blocks of a minimum of one week.
+A 'week' equals the length of time an employee normally works in a week (ie an employee who works two days a week is entitled to two days leave).
+If an employee chooses to take a block of less than the normal length of their normal working week, this will be treated as though it were a full week's leave for the purposes of calculating the remaining entitlement to leave, but payment will be made for days worked as normal.
+Where odd days leave are required employees may prefer to request these either as annual leave (from their contractual leave entitlement or, where agreed, Additional Annual leave entitlement) or as ad hoc days of unpaid leave.

 Back to top